ajayDev007/cybersecurity-notes/DAY-1/README.md

 5. Man-in-the-Middle Attack
 6. Zero-day attack

--Man-in-the-Middle Attack: When criminals interrupt the traffic between a two-party transaction.
++Man-in-the-Middle Attack: When criminals interrupt the traffic between a two-party transaction.